dariosharp/self-hosted-cloud/README.md

 ### About me
 I'm self-hosting appassionate with a strong backgound in cybersecurity.
 I have more than 10 yeas os experience in cybersecurity, I tested from cybersecurity prospective multiple applications, from hardware to cloud bases.

+## Abstract
+An home cloud can provide the privacy and the configuration tha no other online solution can provide.
+After a long jorney I decide to use a single board computer, with two HDD of 4TB each in mirroring.
+The Cloud software is based on NextCloud and the NAS capability is handled using ZFS file system.